El Jolgorio Cuishe has an earthy, robust scent, like wet clay. The taste is spicy and smoky but not in an overpowering way.

 About this mezcal

-El Jolgorio Cuixe is made with wild agave Cuishe (Cuixe).
-Like its relatives agave Madrecuishe and Barril, this agave grows in a cylindrical, stalk-shaped piña, with leaves spreading at the top.
+El Jolgorio Cuixe is made with wild maguey Cuishe (agave Karwinskii).
+Like its relative agave Madrecuishe and Barril, this agave grows in a cylindrical, stalk-shaped piña, with leaves spreading at the top.
 It is often slightly smaller than Madrecuishe, but more dense.
 This Mezcal has an earthy scent, like wet clay.
 The taste is spicy with subtle hints of smooth smoke.

 El Jolgorio Mezcal